core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This is particularly relevant for an origin server that expects to receive messages protected end-to-end by origin clients, but only if sent by a reverse-proxy as its adjacent hop.

-In such a setup, that check prevents a malicious sender endpoint C from associating the addressing information of the origin server S with the OSCORE Security Context CTX that C is sharing with S. Making such an association would compromise the location anonimity of the origin server, as otherwise afforded by the reverse-proxy.
+In such a setup, that check prevents a malicious sender endpoint C from associating the addressing information of the origin server S with the OSCORE Security Context CTX that C and S are sharing.
+Making such an association would compromise the location anonimity of the origin server, as otherwise afforded by the reverse-proxy.

 That is, if C gains knowledge of some addressing information ADDR, then C might send a request directly addressed to ADDR and protected with CTX.
 A response protected with CTX would prove that ADDR is in fact the addressing information of S.